maj-rf/maj-rf/README.md

 ### More About Me:
 - 💪: Upon starting TOP, I had a lifestyle change.
 I workout (halfway through the pandemic times!), eat healthy, fixed my body-clock.
 I am taking care of my body and myself in general.
 I'm sure it's not a placebo.
 - 🎮: I love playing games, mostly on my phone and my Nintendo Switch.
 I love JRPGs in general.
-- 📺: I enjoy reading mangas during my free time.
+- 📺: I enjoy reading mangas and  watch TV series during my free time.

 My end-goal is to fulfill my career shift and get a fresh start as a Developer/Software Engineer.